welkinhealth/slate/source/index.html.md

 # Overview

+Welkin’s goal is to empower you, our customers, to deliver patient-centered care.
+Our API exists in support of this goal.
+Whether it’s data kept within our platform, or your pre-existing systems, we think you should have complete, real-time access and agency over your own data.

+Using Welkin's APIs will allow you to keep your systems in sync with Welkin.

+By design, our API notifies your subscribed systems of any updates to your resources within Welkin.
+For example, when a patient's phone number is changed in Welkin, that information is immediately sent to your systems, keeping them up to date with the latest values stored in our platform.

+Welkin's API also transfer the data created and updated in your 3rd party systems into our platform, keeping your information across systems aligned.

 This documentation outlines the data types available via Welkin’s APIs and the usage of these APIs.
 APIs exist for all of the core data types managed within Welkin.

 **Base URL:** https://api.welkinhealth.com

+## API updates
+**Welkin's API is in active development.** We will be making backwards compatible changes over the coming months with little or no advanced notice.
+You should expect Welkin to add additional optional fields to resource schemas and new resource types to the API.
+Your integration should be built with this understanding and should not break with the addition of new fields or resource types.
+Use of strict schema validation is not recommended.
+Breaking changes will be communicated in advance of rollout and we will work with you to make the transition.

 ## Authentication
 > Example token fetch (PYTHON)